bgeri74/SamuVocab/README.md

 tail -f out|grep "WORD"
 ```

+##Important note:
+-In case you have problems with the compiler complaining about nullpt and such, just add the -std=c++11 flag to the CXXFLAGS in the makefile.

 ## Experiments with this project

 ### Samu (Nahshon) has learned a vocabulary of 20 words